 Progressive Betting Systems for Craps

-There are various strategies and systems in gambling that are said to improve the odds of winning.
-This is hardly true when it comes to casino games, however, since games such as roulette or craps have a house edge that gives casinos the advantage over their patrons.
-Still, certain progressive betting systems have been used for decades by gamblers in order to increase the potential winnings and limit the expected losses.
+There are various strategies and systems in gambling that claim to improve the odds of winning.
+However, this is rarely the case for casino games, as games such as roulette and craps have a house edge that gives the casino an advantage over its patrons.
+Still, gamblers have used certain progressive betting systems for decades to increase potential winnings and limit expected losses.

 Basic Concept of Betting Progressions